Next Generation Air Transportation System: Traffic Flow Decision Support Systems

 TFMS is the primary automation system used by the Air Traffic Control System Command Center and nationwide traffic management units to regulate air traffic flow, manage throughput, and plan for future air traffic demand.
 TFMS's 31 tools exchange information and support other DSS through System Wide Information Management (SWIM).
 The FAA deployed a TFMS software refresh to 82 sites in 2016 and completed a hardware refresh at those sites in 2018.
 The FAA continues to develop future concepts for TFMS modeling and predicting capabilities.
-Flow Management and Data Services (FMDS) is the planned replacement for TFMS, with initial operation set for 2029.
+Flow Management and Data Services (FMDS) is the planned to fully replace TFMS in 2031.
 FMDS is expected to improve data integration, increase data sharing, and manage the larger volume of continually produced NAS data.

 TBFM allows traffic management units to schedule and optimize the arrival load for major airports.
-It is operational at 20 en route centers, 28 TRACONs, and 54 airport towers.
+It is operational at 20 en route centers, 28 terminal radar approach control facilities (TRACON), and 54 airport towers.
 Its tools, such as extended metering and integrated departure arrival capability, help controllers sequence traffic with time instead of distance.
 Performance Based Navigation route and procedure data help improve predicted arrival times.
 The integrated departure arrival capability tool deployed to the sixth and final site in June 2022.

-One future TBFM tool will lengthen its metering capability into terminal airspace with the terminal sequencing and spacing tool developed by NASA and delivered to the FAA in 2014.
-A new capability in development is machine learning trajectory prediction used to project aircraft location by using aircraft performance models.
+One future TBFM tool, terminal sequencing and spacing, will lengthen metering capability into terminal airspace.
+It was developed by NASA and delivered to the FAA in 2014.
+Another capability in development is machine learning trajectory prediction used to project aircraft location by using aircraft performance models.
 Through 2027, TBFM will be upgraded to meet security requirements.
+A sustainment project is underway to upgrade the hardware and software.

 In 2016, the FAA awarded Lockheed Martin a $344 million contract to develop and deploy TFDM, which is a new system for surface management.
-It delivers decision support capabilities on the airport ground by integrating flight, surface surveillance, and traffic management information using SWIM.
+It supports decision-making on the airport ground by integrating flight, surface surveillance, and traffic management information using SWIM.
 TFDM tools consist of electronic flight progress strips, departure queue management, surface management, and surface situational awareness.
 Implementation of electronic flight data and the integration of TBFM and TFMS through SWIM will enable TFDM to consolidate some previously independent systems.

 The FAA started early implementation of the Surface Visualization Tool in 2014 and electronic flight strips in 2015.
 The FAA and NASA in 2021 finished research and testing on a surface scheduling capability that calculates gate pushbacks at busy hub airports so that each airplane can roll directly to the runway and take off.
 TFDM will be deployed in two configurations.
-Configuration A has full functionality, and Charlotte is scheduled to start operating in March 2024, the first of 27 large, high-density airports.
+Configuration A has full functionality, and Charlotte began operating in May 2024, the first of 27 large, high-density airports.
 Configuration B has improved electronic flight data and electronic flight strips.
 Cleveland began operating with these capabilities in October 2022.
 Another 21 sites are scheduled to receive this configuration.
-Deployment at all locations is planned for completion in 2029.
+Deployment at all locations is planned for completion in July 2029.